Rachmaninoff and the Hollywood Sound - March 19, 2022

 Rachmaninov expressed his gratitude to Dr. Dahl by dedicating the Second Piano Concerto to him.
 The first performance of the complete work took place in November 1901 with the composer at the piano and was an instant success.
 It is Rachmaninov's most frequently performed and recorded orchestral work and its popularity has never waned.
 It even found its way into Hollywood as background music to the World War II movie Brief Encounter.

 The second movement opens with muted strings, following with hesitant piano arpeggios in left hand.
-Example 6 As the piano remains in the background joined by a solo flute the clarinet finally brings out the theme in its entirety.
-Example 7 The middle section of this ABA form centers on a second theme, which is built on the first and belongs to the piano.
-Example 8 Typically of the middle sections of slow movements, it is more intense and passionate than the A section.
+As the piano remains in the background joined by a solo flute the clarinet finally brings out the theme in its entirety.
+The middle section of this ABA form centers on a second theme, which is built on the first and belongs to the piano.
+Typically of the middle sections of slow movements, it is more intense and passionate than the A section.
 It builds in speed and energy in a brief cadenza, after which the gentle atmosphere of the beginning return with variations of the first theme.